lemeow125/Notes/blog/Hello World.md

 I've always wanted to unify my workflow, though not without compromising too much on what I'm already used to.

-I found [Perlite](https://github.com/secure-77/Perlite)which lets you serve Obsidian notes directly as webpages.
+I found [Perlite](https://github.com/secure-77/Perlite) which lets you serve Obsidian notes directly as webpages.
 ![](_resources/Hello%20World/ddea1042d8ac39e09e388776ead1c36f_MD5.jpeg)

 The setup unfortunately required using wiki links rather regular markdown ones.
 This meant that my GitHub repository for my Obsidian notes would appear broken from the GitHub and Gitea UI.

 I didn't really like that.
 I liked the idea of my notes being accessible wherever I happened to save it.